tellae/starling/docs/run/io.rst

 Simulation scenario data
 ------------------------

-For each scenario, the specific input data must be stored in the input folder (see :data:`~starling_sim.utils.paths.INPUT_FOLDER_NAME)`.

-For each scenario, the specific input data must be stored in the :data:`~starling_sim.utils.paths.scenario_inputs_folder`.
+For each scenario, the specific input data must be stored in the :data:`~starling_sim.utils.paths.scenario_input_folder`.

 For the dynamic and initialisation input files, they can also be stored in the :data:`~starling_sim.utils.paths.common_inputs_folder`, in order to share the files between several scenarios.